ThomasAitken/Scrapy-Testmaster/README.md

 **TESTMASTER_EXTRA_PATH**
 This is an extra string element to add to the test path and name between the spider name and callback name.
 You can use this to separate tests from the same spider with different configurations.
 This is respected by all methods of creating directories for spiders + callbacks, i.e. `testmaster establish`, `testmaster parse` and `scrapy crawl`.
 It is also respected by `testmaster update` when it's working out what fixtures you want to update.
 `Default: None`

+#### New Settings

+The following 3 settings are the main way to implement custom testing behaviour.
+They have two utilities: *ex-ante* and *ex-post*. **ex-ante**: if the rules established by these settings are violated while Testmaster is evaluating the results of a request that has not yet become a fixture, the fixture will not be written. **ex-post**: if any of them are violated when you're updating an existing fixture (i.e. parsing the pre-downloaded response with new code), you know that you have made a bad change to your code.

 **TESTMASTER_OBLIGATE_ITEM_FIELDS**
-This is a meta setting, which can be used to determine whether a result should become part of a fixture (i.e. the basis for a test).
 Insert here any field names which you intend to exist in every "item" (as opposed to "request") object outputted by the tests within this project.
-If an item outputted by a request executed while running *testmaster parse* or *scrapy crawl* lacks this field name, the fixture will not be written.
 You can set this to a non-default value but override for specific spiders + callbacks by tweaking the corresponding field in the relevant local config.py file/s.
 `Default: []`

 **TESTMASTER_PRIMARY_ITEM_FIELDS**
 Insert here any field names which you intend to be non-empty in every "item" object outputted by the tests within this project.
-If an item outputted by a request executed while running *testmaster parse* or *scrapy crawl* has no value for this field (or name), the fixture will not be written.
 It is not necessary to duplicate a field name across this and the above setting; just put the field in this list.
 You can set this to a non-default value but override for specific spiders + callbacks by tweaking the corresponding field in the relevant local config.py file/s.
 `Default: []`

 **TESTMASTER_PATH_TO_RULES_FILE**
-Insert here a relative path to a .py file containing two classes: `class RequestRules(object)` and `class ItemRules(object)`.
-Within these classes, you can devise any number of functions, given whatever names you like, that take one argument each: a "request" in the former case and an "item" in the latter.
+Insert here a relative path to a .py file containing at least one of the following two classes: `class RequestRules(object)` and `class ItemRules(object)`.
+Within these classes, you can devise any number of functions, given whatever names you like, that take one changeable argument each: a "request" in the former case and an "item" in the latter.
 These functions are intended to contain one or more "assertion" statements.
-These custom rules can have two levels of utility: meta and non-meta.
-Non-meta: if any of these raise an AssertionError for an extant test, you know that you have made a bad change to your code.
-Meta: if these assertion statements are violated while Testmaster is evaluating the results of a request that has not yet become a fixture, the fixture will not be written.
+These custom rules can have two levels of utility:
 If you create such a file, then before any tests are automatically written by `testmaster parse` or `scrapy crawl`, the output will be checked against these rules.
 All items will be tested against your item rules, and equivalently for requests.
 `Default: None`